 To implement a high quality, rigorous instructional program that supports all students' academic and social success through the implementation of the Common Core State Standards, International Baccalaureate Program, and Positive Behavior Intervention System (PBIS).
 To build global learners who are internationally minded through a rigorous International Baccalaureate program that focuses on inquiry based instruction and leads students to responsible, thoughtful and appropriate action.
-To provide students with a variety of enrichment opportunities, including but not limited to IB Spanish, IB Physical Education, IB Music, IB Library, and IB Computers.
+To provide students with a variety of enrichment opportunities, including but not limited to IB Spanish, IB Physical Education, IB Music, IB Library, and IB Computers while continually supporting students in building self-efficacy.